codedevotional/articles/naming.md

 Repeated name prefixes (and suffixes) are an indicator for various code smells.
 Here, the repetition simply boils down to a poorly chosen name.
 The code above might seem ridiculous on its face, but it's not hard to find function names that mirror implementation details in any sizable codebase.
 You should reject these kinds of names out of hand.
 Unless you're writing something similar to a string library, they're not a good idea.

-**GUIDELINE 1: Resist mirroring implementation details in a function name**
+**GUIDELINE: Resist mirroring implementation details in a function name**

-### The second rung: eventually false explanations
+### A rung up: eventually false explanations

 `split_and_join` describes how the function works.
 Describing what the function *does* moves the name one level of abstraction higher.
 You might consider a name like `trim_whitespace`.